-Expansion Continuation of Awards
+Continuation of Awards

-Expansion subgrant recipients in good standing will receive offers to renew following their first year in the subgrant program with instructions for continuing their subgrants.
-The continuation funding is not competitive but is subject to the availability of federal funds, contingent upon performance as measured by progress achieving the applicant's goals, compliance, and financial and operational obligations, as evaluated by Department staff, on the basis of the following 12 criteria:
+Planning/Implementation subgrant recipients that are in good standing will receive an offer to renew following their first year in the subgrant program with instructions for continuing their subgrant.
+The continuation funding is not competitive but is subject to the availability of federal funds, contingent upon performance, compliance, financial and operational obligations, as evaluated by Department staff, on the basis of the following 12 criteria:

-- Subgrantee has made substantial progress in achieving the goals and objectives of its current CSP expansion grant; - Subgrantee has expended funds in a manner consistent with its approved application and budget; - Subgrantee uses financial controls to successfully manage its grant; - If the school chooses to engage a charter management organization or educational management organization, the school and its governing authority are independent of the provider, and all fees and agreements are fair and reasonable; - Subgrantee has adopted and implements conflicts of interest policies that prevent real or apparent conflicts of interest; - Subgrantee is in compliance with the charter contract between its authorized sponsor and the governing authority; - Subgrantee is operating in compliance with the assurances in its approved application, including those applicable to federal civil rights laws that prohibit discrimination in programs or activities receiving federal financial assistance from the Department; - ; Subgrantee does not have litigation that impacts the ability of the governing authority to meet the objectives within the CSP grant application.
+- Subgrantee has made substantial progress in achieving the goals and objectives of its current CSP grant. - Subgrantee has expended funds in a manner that is consistent with its approved application and budget. - Subgrantee uses financial controls to successfully manage its grant. - If the school chooses to engage a charter management organization (CMO) or educational management organization (EMO), the school and its governing authority are independent of the provider, and all fees and agreements are fair and reasonable. - Subgrantee has adopted and implements conflict of interest policies that prevent real or apparent conflicts of interest. - Subgrantee is in compliance with the charter contract between its authorized sponsor and the governing authority. - Subgrantee is operating in compliance with the assurances in its approved application, including those applicable to federal civil rights laws that prohibit discrimination in programs or activities receiving federal financial assistance from the Department. - Subgrantee does not have litigation that impacts the ability of the governing authority to meet the objectives within the CSP grant application.
 Adding this additional language will allow the Department to review the merits of any pending litigation and determine the potential impact on the CSP grant.
-If the circumstances were to change and the litigation would impact the ability of the governing authority to meet the objectives within the CSP grant application, the Department would suspend all CSP related activities and place the school on a Corrective Action Plan. - Subgrantee has submitted all required reports complete and on time, or under an approved extension, to the Department or its independent monitor; - Subgrantee informs students and parents in the community about the school; - Subgrantee involved parents and other members of the community in the planning, design and implementation of the school; - If the subgrantee received a corrective action plan as part of its fall desk review or spring site-visit, the subgrantee successfully implemented all requirements in the corrective action plan, including within the timeframes specified.
+If the circumstances of the case were to change and the litigation would impact the ability of the governing authority to meet the objectives within the CSP grant application, the Department would suspend all CSP related activities and place the school on a Corrective Action Plan.
+Subgrantee has submitted all required reports fully complete and on time or under an approved extension to the Department or its independent monitor. - Subgrantee informs students and parents in the community about the school. - Subgrantee involves parents and other members of the community in the planning, design and implementation of the school. - If the subgrantee received a corrective action plan as part of its fall desk review or spring site-visit, the subgrantee successfully implemented all requirements in the corrective action plan, including within the timeframes specified.

-Expansion Continuation of funding may be terminated if substantial progress is not being made to accomplish the subgrant project goals or if the community school fails to make satisfactory student academic progress according to EDGAR, Section 75.253.
+Continuation of funding may be terminated if substantial progress is not being made to accomplish the subgrant project goals or if the community school fails to make satisfactory student academic progress according to EDGAR, Section 75.253.

-A community school awarded a CSP Expansion subgrant that reports fewer than 25 FTE (ORC 3314.03(A)11(a)) in the sponsor assurances and/or the October EMIS reporting is subject to subgrant termination.
+A community school awarded an implementation subgrant that reports fewer than 25 FTE (ORC section 3314.03(A)11(a)) in the sponsor assurances and/or the October EMIS reporting is subject to subgrant termination.